jamesturk/filesystem-lab/README.md

 We'll want to create a few directories:

 - `animals/` - to contain all files on animals
-- `people/` - to contain all files on people
 - `space/` - which will have two subdirectories
   - `space/planets`
   - `space/comets`